andreusjh99/andreusjh99.github.io/_posts/2021-09-29-review-unbreakable.md

 - Extra: 0.75/1.0

-  Brilliant deconstruction of the superhero genre; Thoughtful commentary on the contemporary state of comic books and the media; hauntingly beautiful music and visuals;
+  Brilliant deconstruction of the superhero genre; Thoughtful commentary on the contemporary state of comic books and the media; hauntingly beautiful music and visuals

 ---